Peoria Birth Injury Lawyer Near You

-Bringing a new baby into the world should be a joyful time.
-When something goes wrong during pregnancy, labor, or delivery, and your child is hurt, everything changes.
-Parents are left asking the same hard questions: What happened?
+Bringing a new baby into the world should be joyful.
+When something goes wrong during pregnancy, labor, or delivery, everything changes.
+Your child is hurt.
+Parents ask the same hard questions: What happened?
 Could this have been prevented?
-How will we care for our child in the years ahead?
+How will we care for our child?

-If a medical provider failed to follow safe practices and that failure caused a birth injury, Illinois law may allow a claim for you and your child.
-A Peoria birth injury lawyer at Parker & Parker Attorneys at Law can help you understand what went wrong, whether the injury was preventable, and what resources may be available to support your child’s needs.
+If a medical provider failed to follow safe practices, Illinois law may allow a claim.
+A Peoria birth injury lawyer at Parker & Parker Attorneys at Law can help.
+We explain what went wrong.
+We determine whether the injury was preventable.
+We identify resources to support your child’s needs.

-We represent families across central Illinois in serious birth injury and medical malpractice cases, as well as other life-changing injury matters such as car accidents, truck accidents, motorcycle accidents, and wrongful death claims.
+We represent families across central Illinois in serious birth injury and medical malpractice cases.
+We also handle other life-changing injury matters such as car accidents, truck accidents, motorcycle accidents, and wrongful death claims.

 What Is a Birth Injury?

-A birth injury is harm to a baby or mother that happens during pregnancy, labor, delivery, or shortly after birth.
-Some problems are unpreventable, such as many genetic conditions or certain birth defects.
-Others happen because a doctor, nurse, midwife, or hospital does not follow the rules of safe care.
+A birth injury is harm to a baby or mother.
+It happens during pregnancy, labor, delivery, or shortly after birth.
+Some problems are unpreventable.
+Many genetic conditions are unpreventable.
+Certain birth defects are unpreventable.
+Others happen because a doctor, nurse, midwife, or hospital does not follow safe care rules.

-In a birth injury case, we look at whether a medical team acted as a reasonably careful provider would under the same circumstances.
+In a birth injury case, we look at whether the medical team acted reasonably.
+We ask: Would a reasonably careful provider have acted the same way?
 If they did not, and that failure caused harm, it may be medical negligence.

 Common Types of Birth Injuries

-Every child is different, and no list can cover every situation.
+Every child is different.
+No list can cover every situation.
 But some injuries show up again and again in birth injury lawsuits.
 These may include:

 - Brachial plexus injuries such as Erb’s palsy or Klumpke’s palsy, often linked to shoulder dystocia or excessive traction on the baby’s head or neck